|Adult ages 13+||

 Gift Shop: Mastermind (Level 1), Mastermind Satellite Kiosk (Level 6)

 TTC: Take Yonge-University-Spadina subway north to Eglinton Station, then take the 34 Eglinton East bus.
 Get off at Don Mills Road and walk south.
 Or take the Bloor subway east to Pape Station and take the 25 Don Mills bus and get off at St. Dennis Drive in front of the Science Centre.

 Groups of 20 or more: Call (888) 696-1110.

-Plan Your Visit to Toronto - Use our collection of Toronto tourist attraction and city resources - including transportation and attraction information, maps, forums and more - to better plan your CityPASS trip.
+Plan Your Visit to Toronto - Use our collection of Toronto tourist attraction and city resources - including transportation and attraction information, maps and more - to better plan your CityPASS trip.

 CityPASS can be purchased online or at any of our participating Toronto attractions.

 Plan your visit

 Useful details to help